sam-howl/fhnw-webengineering/README.md

 ## Project delivery <to be filled by student>

-How to start the project: `gradlew bootRun -parallel`
+How to start the project: `gradlew bootRun -parallel` (the page `http://localhost:3000/` is opening automatically when the percentage hit 72%)

 How to test the project:
  * go to server directory `cd server`